Skip to content

 UPDATE_RETRY_INTERVAL_IN_SECONDS This is the interval in seconds between retries.
 The default value is 30 seconds.

-SECONDARY_CONTROLLER_IP Specify IP address or hostname of the secondary controller.
+SECONDARY_CONTROLLER_IP Specify the IP address or hostname of the secondary controller.
 Leave blank if your setup does not have a secondary controller.

 EXAMPLE ENVIRONMENT FILES: